picario/xpoapi/doc/Projects/Overview.md

 ####Label Search
 When a lot of labels are available you can click on the small search icon to enter the name of the label you are looking for. <br/>
-The desired label will pop-up instantly when you type in (a part of) the word(s) corresponding to a label.
+The desired label will instantly show up when you type in (a part of) the word(s) corresponding to a label.
 <br/><br/>

 ####Sort